infracost/docs/docs/infracost_cloud/data_export.md

 ## Setting up Data Export to Azure Blob Storage using a Service Principal

 This guide will walk you through the process of setting up data export from Infracost Cloud to Azure Blob Storage using a Service Principal.
-This allows InfraCost to store the CSV files containing cost estimate data for your pull requests in your Azure Blob Storage.
+This allows Infracost to store the CSV files containing cost estimate data for your pull requests in your Azure Blob Storage.

 ### Prerequisites